LingSeanCoder/STAT3013.Q21_Group07/README.md

 ## 33. Future Work

-The following research and engineering directions are identified as natural extensions of the current system:

 **Data Expansion**
 - Systematic expansion of the meta-analysis corpus with broader inclusion criteria
 - Direct collaboration with exercise science research groups for unpublished data access